Lou Glazer, President

 Mr. Glazer is President and co-founder of Michigan Future, Inc., a non-partisan, non-profit organization.
 Michigan Future’s mission is to be a source of new ideas on how Michigan can succeed as a world class community in a knowledge-driven economy.
 Its work is funded by Michigan foundations.

-Donald R. Grimes is a senior research specialist at the University of Michigan’s Institute for Research On Labor, Employment, and the Economy.
+Donald R. Grimes is a research area specialist lead at the University of Michigan’s Research Seminar in Quantitative Economics.
 His primary research interests are in labor economics and economic forecasting.
 For the past two decades, he has worked on forecasting labor market activity in the metropolitan areas of Michigan.
 He has worked for many years with the Michigan departments of Commerce and Treasury and the Michigan Economic Development Corporation on policy analysis and evaluating economic strategies.
 He has also participated in economic studies designed to assist firms in their location and expansion decisions.
 He is co-director of a project to generate long-term economic and demographic projections for all of the counties of Michigan.

-He works as a consultant with Michigan Future where he does all of its economic analysis and co-authors with Lou Glazer the annual progress report on Michigan’s Trasition to a Knowledge-Based Economy.
+He works as a consultant with Michigan Future where he does all of its economic analysis and co-authors with Lou Glazer the annual progress report on Michigan’s Transition to a Knowledge-Based Economy.